 Actively swimming fish have gill filaments that are highly developed to maximize the absorption of oxygen.
 Sedentary fish that live on the bottom usually have gill filaments that absorb smaller volumes, since they are less active and don't use the oxygen as quickly.

 Most fishes have three or more gill arches on each side of the body.
 These support the gill filaments and are cartilaginous or bony and shaped like a boomerang.
 Each gill arch consists of an upper and a lower limb that is joined in the back.
 Gill filaments and gill rakers are attached to the gill arches.

 The gill arches offer support for the gills as well as the blood vessels.
 Arteries that enter the gills bring blood with low oxygen and a high concentration of wastes.
-Arteries that leave the gills contain blood with little waste that's flush with oxygen.
+Arteries that leave the gills contain blood with little waste that's rich with oxygen.

 Gill rakers are bony projections that help the fish feed.
 They point forward and inward from the gill arches.
-Their number and shape point to the diet of the fish: Widely spaced gill rakers are evident on fish that eat large prey such as other fish, which prevent the prey item from getting free and escaping between the gills.
+Their number and shape vary based on the diet of the fish: widely spaced gill rakers are evident on fish that eat large prey, such as other fish, which prevent the prey item from getting free and escaping between the gills.
 A larger number of thinner, longer gill rakers are seen on fish that eat smaller prey.
 Species that consume plankton and tiny matter suspended in the water sport gill rakers that are extremely long and thin.
 Some fish have more than 150 just on the lower arch.These help to collect food particles in the throat that can be swallowed, while water is passed out through the gill slits.